New Normative Data Agent: Unlock instant access to consumer trends 📊

 It’s important for insights teams to understand these trends to stay ahead of the curve and have the context they need to deliver value to their organizations.

-For this blog post, I caught up with several experts in the alcoholic beverages space to learn more about how they’re thinking about innovation.
+For this blog post, I caught up with several experts in the alcoholic beverages space to learn more about how they’re thinking about innovation as well as took a look at the tops trends in this space.

 The experts I talked to include: